Skip to main content

 Partitioning

-• Records with the same key always go to the same partition, ensuring ordering per key
+• Records with the same key always go to the same partition at a given point in time, ensuring ordering per key.

-• Increasing partitions will cause key redistribution — existing keys may map to different partitions
+• Increasing partitions causes key redistribution — existing keys may map to different partitions after the change.

 Examples